 for those of you who are restoring a car on the DuPont

-you're probably wondering why I'm giving you this information
+Now you're probably wondering why I'm giving you this

-the actual paint chips for sale.
-That is the exact reason
+History, has the actual paint chips for sale.
+That is

-I'm doing so.
-To quote the DuPont website, "Have
+the exact reason I'm doing so.
+To quote the DuPont website,

-you ever had difficulty hunting down the original color
+"Have you ever had difficulty hunting down the

-information for a restoration job or a clean, older
+original color information for a restoration job or

-model in need of repair?
-Like most painters, we would
+a clean, older model in need of repair?
+Like most painters,

-bet you have.
-Out-of-print color chips are extremely
+we would bet you have.
+Out-of-print color chips are

-difficult to obtain, and getting harder to find every
+extremely difficult to obtain, and getting harder to

-day."
-I couldn't have said it better myself!
+find every day."
+I couldn't have said it better

 And they go on to say that "These scanned color